-Press the CONTROL key and then the WORDCLK Soft Button on the LARC2 control surface, to bring up the screen shown in Figure 3-2.

-You can tell Figure 3-2 is in wordclock mode by the red highlight around the WORDCLK soft button.
+Press the CONTROL key and then the WORDCLK Soft Button on the LARC2 control surface, to bring up the screen shown in Fig. 3-2.
+You can tell Fig. 3-2 is in Word Clock mode by the red highlight around the WORDCLK soft button.
 You can tell that Source Selection is the active control because its name (SOURCE) has a blue background.
-The name of the inactive control, (RATE) has a yellow background.
-If the RATE control was active, pressing the Left Navigation Arrow would activate SOURCE.
+The name of the inactive control (RATE) has a yellow background.
+If the RATE control was active, pressing the Left Arrow would activate SOURCE.

 - Press the number on Numeric Keypad for the clock source you want.
-(Refer to Chapter 4, Operations in Detail, to find out more about clock sources.) - Use the Right Navigation Arrow to move to the RATE display. - Press the number corresponding to the sample rate you want.
+(Refer to Chapter 4, Operations in Detail, to find out more about clock sources.) - Use the Right Arrow to move to the RATE display. - Press the number corresponding to the sample rate you want.

-Note: A small padlock symbol in the System Status Display shows whether the 960L is locked to the clock source.
-If the 960L is not locked to the selected clock source, the padlock box will blink in red and the 960L will mute until lock is established.
+A small padlock symbol in the System Status Display shows whether the 960L is locked to the clock source.
+If the 960L is not locked to the selected clock source, the padlock box will blink red and the 960L will mute until lock is established.

-Figure 3-2 - Control Mode, wordclock selection.
+Figure 3-2 - Control mode, Word Clock selection